GGLAB-KU/gglab-ku.github.io/_members/phd_gurkan.md

 publications: "author^=*Soykan"

 teaser: >
-  I am a first-year Ph.D. researcher at GGLab interested in dialogue systems.
+  I'm a researcher at the GGLab, and interested in dialogue systems.

 profile:
   name: Gürkan Soykan